Commit your works to the Lord and your plans will be established. – Proverbs 16:3

 Preceding Sister Mary in death were her parents.
 Survivors include the SCL Community.

-Due to Covid-19 concerns, Sister Willoughby’s vigil and Mass of Christian Burial are currently being rescheduled.
-Both will be celebrated in Ross Chapel, SCL Mother House, Leavenworth.
-Interment will follow in Mount Olivet Cemetery, Mother House grounds.
+A vigil will be held at 7:00 p.m. on Thursday, Jan.
+13, in Ross Chapel, SCL Mother House, Leavenworth.
+Mass of Christian Burial will be celebrated in Ross Chapel at 10:30 a.m. on Friday, Jan.
+14. Interment will follow in Mount Olivet Cemetery, Mother House grounds.
 Memorial contributions may be made to the Sisters of Charity of Leavenworth, 4200 S. 4th Street, Leavenworth, Kan.
 66048.
 Arrangements made by Davis Funeral Chapel, Leavenworth.